macneib/political_strategy_game/political_strategy_game/.github/instructions/memory.instruction.md

 - Project ready for collaborative development
 - Event system successfully integrated with memory and advisor systems
 - Repository properly cleaned up with cache files ignored
+- **Branch consolidation completed**: All feature branches merged into main
+- All 62 tests passing - system fully operational
 - Ready to proceed to civilization management system implementation